fivetran/dbt_sap_source/README.md

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran of the following SAP connectors:
+- At least one Fivetran of the following SAP connections:
    - [LDP SAP Netweaver](https://fivetran.com/docs/local-data-processing/requirements/source-and-target-requirements/sap-netweaver-requirements)
    - [HVA SAP](https://fivetran.com/docs/databases/sap-erp/high-volume-agent)
    - [SAP ERP on HANA](https://fivetran.com/docs/databases/sap-erp/sap-erp-hana)